 Past performance does not guarantee future results.
-Data shown is for the S&P 500 Price Index as of 12/31/21 and does not include the reinvestment of dividend payments.
+Data shown is for the S&P 500 Price Index as of 6/30/23.
 Indices are unmanaged and not available for direct investment.
-Data Sources: Morningstar, Ned Davis Research, and Hartford Funds, 2/22.
+Data Sources: Morningstar, Ned Davis Research, and Hartford Funds, 7/23.

 Talk to your financial professional today to make sure your portfolio is positioned to help achieve your long-term goals.

-S&P 500 Index is a market capitalization-weighted price index composed of 500 widely held common stocks.
+S&P 500 Price Index is a market capitalization-weighted price index composed of 500 widely held common stocks, and does not include the reinvestment of dividend payments.